 The management company is not liable for damages caused by the depositary.
 Nor shall the management company be liable for damages caused by unitholders or others that violate the law, ordnances, regulation or these fund rules.
-In this regard, unitholders are informed that they are responsible for documents submitted to the management company are correct and duly signed and that the management com-
+In this regard, unitholders are informed that they are responsible for documents submitted to the management company are correct and duly signed and that the management company is informed of changes in the information provided.